axllent/goiplookup/README.md

   -h	show help
   -i	return country iso code
   -v	verbose/debug output
+  -f	file containing IPs (one per line) for batch lookup

 Examples:
-goiplookup 8.8.8.8               Return the country/city ISO code and name goiplookup -d ~/GeoIP 8.8.8.8    Use a different database directory goiplookup -i 8.8.8.8            Return just the country ISO code goiplookup -c 8.8.8.8            Return just the country name goiplookup db-update             Update the GeoLite2-Country database (do not run more than once a month) goiplookup db-update-city        Update the GeoLite2-City database (do not run more than once a month) goiplookup self-update           Update the GoIpLookup binary with the latest release
+goiplookup 8.8.8.8               Return the country/city ISO code and name goiplookup -d ~/GeoIP 8.8.8.8    Use a different database directory goiplookup -i 8.8.8.8            Return just the country ISO code goiplookup -c 8.8.8.8            Return just the country name goiplookup -f ips.txt            Lookup a batch of IPs from a file, output JSON per line goiplookup db-update             Update the GeoLite2-Country database (do not run more than once a month) goiplookup db-update-city        Update the GeoLite2-City database (do not run more than once a month) goiplookup self-update           Update the GoIpLookup binary with the latest release
 ```

+Batch lookups will output one JSON result per line for each IP in the file.

 If the GeoLite2-City database is present, output will include city and subdivision information.